santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Peer Review/Secure Chat Protocol - Group 3 Peer Review.md

 ```

-- seems that connecting two clients to the same server even if they have the same public key?
+- seems that connecting two clients to the same server is possible even if they have the same public key?

 ```
 User added.
 Total Users in Local List: 2